 How long can you store frozen fruit?

-Frozen fruit will remain safe to eat for an extended period of time, but it’s suggested to enjoy it within 6-9 months to avoid freezer burn.
+Frozen fruit will remain safe to eat for an extended period of time, but you may want to enjoy it within six to nine months.

 When you’re ready to use the fruit, you can either thaw it or throw it directly into recipes frozen.
 Of course one of the easiest ways to use frozen fruit is in a smoothie— I love using frozen fruit so I don’t have to add ice.
 I also love to add frozen fruit into my morning oatmeal— it thaws as the oatmeal cooks, or use it top yogurt or ice cream.
 Frozen blueberries are delicious in cereal as well.
 Frozen grapes and blueberries can even be eaten straight from the freezer.